oddbird/susy/docs/settings.rst

 Container
 ---------

-Set the width of the containing element.
+Set the max-width of the containing element.

 .. describe:: setting